-- Apply for federal financial aid -- many students don't realize that these government grants and loans may be used towards study abroad.
-You can fill out the application, known as the Free Application for Federal Student Aid or FAFSA, online at the US Department of Education FAFSA website
+- Apply for federal financial aid.
+Many students don't realize that these government grants and loans may be used towards study abroad.
+You can fill out the application, known as the Free Application for Federal Student Aid (FAFSA), online at the US Department of Education FAFSA website

 - Check with the government of the country you want to study abroad in -- some give financial support to international students.

 - Visit your financial aid office, study abroad office, and foreign language departments to ask about potential funding sources.